hyle-team/docs/zano/zano_wallet RPC_specs_for_exchanges.md

 Gets list of incoming transfers by a given payment id.
 ### Inputs:
 payment_id — string; hex-encoded payment id.
+allow_locked_transactions — boolean; when requesting transactions from wallets, this parameter is used as a transaction filter, in which the unlock_time parameter is set to a value other than the safe values used by default.
+By default, this option is turned off, but if you need to - you can enable it and see all transactions (at your own risk).

 ### Outputs:
 result — list of payments object.